 Yes, it is possible.
 If you are a U.S. citizen or a resident alien of the United States and you live abroad, you are taxed on your worldwide income and as such must file a U.S. return for all the years that you are residing abroad.
-However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation.
-In addition, you can exclude or deduct certain foreign housing amounts.
-This is known as the foreign earned income exclusion.
+However, as a U.S. expat you may be able to use the foreign earned income exclusion to reduce the taxes you owe or eliminate your taxable earned income altogether.

 - Must have foreign earned income

 - Must have a tax home in a foreign country

 - Must meet either the bona fide residence test or physical presence test

 - Make a valid election to exclude foreign earned income

 The foreign earned income exclusion is only available for wages or self-employment income earned for services performed outside the U.S. Foreign “Earned” income includes salaries, wages, commissions, bonuses, self-employment income.
 In addition, the income must be “foreign” earned meaning that the services were performed in a foreign country.